Frequently Asked Questions

 If you feel that we would be a good match, contact me!
 We can set up a phone consultation free of charge and we can even set up your first appointment.
 We have flexible schedules and offer evening hours.

 How much does therapy cost?

 It is important to consider the value of your mental health when allocating funds for therapy as well as the stigma that might come along with making time for yourself and what you truly need.
 In our society, one might more readily accept the cost of a medical bill or an outing with friends than the cost of mental health.
-Please contact me for information about my fees.
+Please connect here for information about my fees.
 I accept cash, check, or credit for services.
 Read the insurance FAQ below for information about insurance reimbursement.
 A sliding scale fee based on annual income may be considered for clients who experience financial hardship.